jgehrcke/github-repo-stats/README.md

     default: none
 ```

-It's recommended that you create the data branch and delete all files from that branch before setting this Aaction up in your reposistory, so that this data branch appears as a tidy environment.
+It's recommended that you create the data branch and delete all files from that branch before setting this Action up in your reposistory, so that this data branch appears as a tidy environment.
 You can of course do that later, too.

 ## Resources